 With a swirl of his cloak Boss Ivan crosses the room toward the screaming, thrashing, Azoc.
 He cannot see the color in his irises coming and going.
-He crouches next to him, and whispers: “Where do you billet yourselves.
+He crouches next to him, eyes closed, and whispers: “Where do you billet yourselves.
 I know you operate out of Sandpiper Quarter.
 But where do you hide away?”

 A muffled scream is his only response.